How I Bought Homes With Little or No Money Down

 Buying a house can be intimidating, especially if you need more money to make a down payment.
 But it doesn’t need to be that way.

-I bought my first house when I was 21 and unemployed.
-For all but one of our home purchases, my salary was under $50,000 a year.
-Anyone can buy a home if they know how.
-I’ll walk you through that how.
+I bought my first house at 21 while unemployed, and I’ve since purchased over a dozen more with under $1,000 out of pocket.
+For all but one of my home purchases, my salary was under $50,000 a year.

 I have personally done several of these.
-I was able to retire at 42 with these strategies for buying a house with 0 down.
+I was able to become a liquid millionaire at 38 and retire at 42 with these strategies for buying a house with 0 down.

 Table of Contents